khannurien/autotracks/README.md

 pipenv shell
 ```

-Call `autotracks` with a playlist name and a list of files:
+Call `autotracks` with a playlist name and a directory or a list of files:

 ```
-python run.py "my_playlist" tracks/*
+python run.py "my_playlist" tracks/
 ```

 That will create a `my_playlist.m3u` file in the current directory.